 In her weekly column for edcetera – straight talk on ed tech Kirsten talks about digital textbooks, data and technology in the classroom.

-In her weekly column for Fractus Learning Kirsten writes about interesting tools for teachers and social media in the classroom.
+In her weekly column for Fractus Learning Kirsten wrote about interesting tools for teachers and social media in the classroom.

 Her latest venture in education 2.0 is the re-launch of the E-Teachers Academy.
-Founded in early 2009 as the business school for online teachers the ETAcademy is scheduled to relaunch in early 2013.
+Founded in early 2009 as the business school for online teachers the ETAcademy relaunched as EDUKWEST Academy in July 2014.